 - and a smattering of Bible research material

 Other than the health stuff which he promised to read later, he quickly skimmed the rest and set it aside.

 But a 5 volume series dealing with God, history and Christ’s coming caught his eye.
 He started with Patriarchs and Prophets.
 Spent most of my time in The Desire of Ages, a book about Jesus life and death.
 And finished the series with The Great Controversy.

 He felt like a child who, while joyously wading in the shallows of an emotional and relational based spiritual awakening, had just slipped into deep water.
 He was in way over his head.

 Previous education and experience hadn’t prepared him for this.
 It was new, different and exciting.
 But was it true?

 Winter was approaching and Bruno, his friend, would soon return.
 Bruno was a bright guy and likable, if not for his somewhat wacky, but harmless religious side.

-Now, after reading some of Bruno’s books, he had lots of questions.
+Now, after reading some of Bruno’s books, he had questions.